 In general, Section 162(m) of the Code denies a publicly held corporation a deduction for U.S. Federal income tax purposes for compensation paid to any covered employee in excess of \$1,000,000 per year.
 Under Section 162(m) of the Code, as amended by the Tax Cuts and Jobs Act of 2017, the term "covered employee" means the chief executive officer, chief financial officer and each named executive officer whose compensation is required to be reported by reason of being among the three highest compensated officers for the relevant fiscal year.
-Prior to 2018, Section 162(m) of the Code contained an exception that allowed a publicly held corporation a deduction in excess of the \$1,000,000 limit so long as such compensation qualified as "performance-based compensation".
-As noted above, the Tax Cuts and Jobs Act of 2017 eliminated such exception for "performance-based compensation" with respect to 2018 and future years.
+Prior to 2018, Section 162(m) of the Code contained an exception that allowed a publicly held corporation a deduction in excess of the \$1,000,000 limit so long as such compensation qualified as "performance-based compensation" with respect to 2018 and future years.
 As a result, the Company expects that, except to the extent that compensation is eligible for limited transitional relief applicable to binding contracts in effect on November 2, 2017, compensation over \$1,000,000 per year paid to any named executive officer (and any person who was a named executive for any year, beginning with 2017) will be nondeductible under Section 162(m) of the Code.
-As a Bermudadomiciled company, we do not receive a tax deduction for the portion of compensation paid to our employees in respect of services provided to our parent company in Bermuda because Bermuda does not impose a corporate income tax.
-In any event, the CNG Committee retains authority to make payments or grant awards under the Amended Plan that are not fully deductible if, in its sole discretion, such payments are necessary to achieve our compensation objectives and to protect Member interests.
+As a Bermuda-domiciled company, we do not receive a tax deduction for the CNG Committee retains authority to make payments or grant awards under the Amended Plan that are not fully deductible if, in its sole discretion, such payments are necessary to achieve our compensation objectives and to protect Member interests.